vespa-cloud/cord-19-search/experiment-yourself.md

 To run the same application on your own computer, use [Vespa.ai](https://vespa.ai/) (open source big data serving engine) and the guide below.

-Running the application locally is easy and enables you to play with ranking features.
+Running the application locally is easy and enables you to play with ranking features, see also [trec-covid](trec-covid.md) for how to evaluate ranking methods using the trec-covid relevance dataset.
-Use this to make the application more useful for the scientists that needs it, and feed back improvements to _CORD-19 Search_!

 ----